 Location - Litter boxes should be in a quiet area.
 While we often place boxes in laundry rooms or utility rooms, loud noises from washers and dryers or furnaces may be intimidating to your cat.

-Older cats need to have litter boxes placed in more accessible locations (avoiding stairs, etc) because of arthritis or other illnesses that effect mobility.
+Older cats need to have litter boxes placed in more accessible locations (avoiding stairs, etc) because of arthritis or other illnesses that affect mobility.
 Kittens may also need a litter box located more closely than an adult.

 If your cat is having inappropriate elimination issues, look to where the behavior is occurring- is there something about that area that is more preferable to the cat?

-Substrates - Cats may have preferences for the type of material they use to eliminate: sand, pellet or clay litter, smooth surfaces (like sinks or bath tubs) or cloth.
+Substrates - Cats may have preferences for the type of material they use to eliminate: sand, pellet, or clay litter, smooth surfaces (like sinks or bathtubs), or cloth.
 If your cat is having elimination problems, offer a variety of litter boxes with different substrates like those listed above or offer a litter box with nothing at all in it.
 REMEMBER: No scented litter!